OpenNTF/dojo-webpack-plugin/README.md

           }),
         ]

+# ES6 Promise dependency in Webpack 2.x

+Webpack 2.x includes code in your packed application that uses ES6 Promise.
+If you need to support browsers that lack ES6 Promise support (e.g. IE 11), then you will need to provide this capability in your application.
+The [dojo-webpack-plugin-sample](https://github.com/OpenNTF/dojo-webpack-plugin-sample) project contains a tiny [wrapper](https://github.com/OpenNTF/dojo-webpack-plugin-sample/blob/master/js/dojoES6Promise.js) that implements ES6 Promise using dojo/Deferred.
+All you need to do is include this module as an AMD dependency in your application.

 # Order of Plugin Registration

 When using Webpack's NormalModuleReplacementPlugin, the order of the plugin registration relative to the **dojo-webpack-plugin** registration is significant.  **dojo-webpack-plugin** converts the module expressions to an absMid (relative paths resolved, maps and aliases applied), so if the NormalModuleReplacementPlugin is registered after **dojo-webpack-plugin**, then `data.request` will contain the absMid for the module and `data.originalRequest` will contain the original module expression before transformation by **dojo-webpack-plugin**.
 If the NormalModuleReplacementPlugin is registered before **dojo-webpack-plugin** then the NormalModuleReplacementPlugin will get to modify the request before **dojo-webpack-plugin** applies its transformations.